RoboManipal/Learn-ROS/README.md

 3. Write a script to draw a hexagon using the turtle bot.

 **Task 4:**
-1. Use ROS to send data from an ultrasonic sensor (connected to an arduino) using the Publsiher-Subscriber model.
+1. Learn about [rosserial](http://wiki.ros.org/rosserial).
+Go through the tutorials and implement the example code, then use it to send data from an ultrasonic sensor.
 *Note* : If you don't have this sensor you can use any other sensor as well.
 You can also expand this exercise to other electronic modules and sensors.

 **Task 5:**
 1. Understand the client server model and how it works in ROS.